Last Updated on February 25, 2021 by Grow with Bovees

 Time to Overseed

-Once your lawn has been aerated, it’s a good time to overseed with grass seed.
+Once your yard has been aerated, it’s a good time to overseed with grass seed.

 Also, if there are any really bare patches, fall is the time to get some new grass seed germinating in these areas to ensure the new grass is ready for the following summer.